natereid72/armory/agent.md

 The Agent can use a kubeconfig file loaded as a K8s secret (This is only appropriate when the agent runs in a separate cluster from the target cluster), or a service account in the cluster it resides in.
 Running Agent in the target cluster with a service account is the preferred model.

-* When running the Agent in the target cluster [Agent Mode]({{< ref "armory-agent#agent-mode" >}}), the `ClusterRole` or `Role` is specified as the Service Account in the Agent pod manifest.
-* If Agent is not running in the target cluster, the target cluster's `kubeconfigFile` is loaded from a K8s secret in the remote cluster.

 ## Step 1: Agent Clouddriver plugin installation

 This step is performed in the cluster Spinnaker service is running in.
 You will add the Clouddriver plugin and expose it as type `LoadBalancer` on gRPC port `9091`.
 In step 2, the Agent will be configured to communicate with Clouddriver.